-The process of commodification and financialisation of housing is a global phenomenon; it reflects core policies of neo-liberalism, including financial deregulation and trade and investment agreements which prioritise the interests of corporations, as well as the adoption by governments of policies through which it can be actively facilitated, including taxation measures and housing policies which reduce the role of publicly provided housing.29
+The process of commodification and financialisation of housing is a global phenomenon; it reflects core policies of neo-liberalism, including financial deregulation and trade and investment agreements which prioritise the interests of corporations, as well as the adoption by governments of policies through which it can be actively facilitated, including taxation measures and housing policies which reduce the role of publicly provided housing.

-The UN Special Rapporteur on the right to adequate housing has described the amount of private capital now being invested in housing and real estate markets worldwide as 'staggering'.30 She has argued that the scale and impact of financialisation has 'transformed' housing,31 robbing it of its 'function as a social good'32 and of its 'connection to community, dignity and the idea of a home'.33 house prices and rents, an inadequate supply of social housing, and an increase in homelessness.
-In parallel with these trends, 'speculative' or 'investment' housing may be left empty on the basis that it will increase in value whether it is occupied or not.
-Another, and inevitable, outcome of housing financialisation is that, while growing numbers of people, including those on middle incomes, experience housing insecurity and unaffordability, the additional income and wealth now generated from housing flows upwards to the wealthiest.
-The result is not just greater inequality but the likelihood of increasing influence by such wealth-holders on policy, and the undermining of 'democratic governance and community accountability' in regard to housing.36
+The UN Special Rapporteur on the right to adequate housing has described the amount of private capital now being invested in housing and real estate markets worldwide as 'staggering'.
+She has argued that the scale and impact of financialisation has 'transformed' housing, robbing it of its 'function as a social good' and of its 'connection to community, dignity and the idea of a home'.

-Others suggest we have now reached a point of 'hyper-commodification' of housing;34 they have summed up the outcome of this by describing one particular investment property in New York as being 'not high-rise housing so much as global wealth congealed in tower form'.35
+Others suggest we have now reached a point of 'hyper-commodification' of housing; they have summed up the outcome of this by describing one particular investment property in New York as being 'not high-rise housing so much as global wealth congealed in tower form'.